nickyiliwang0000/h/applied-javascript/working-with-asynchronous-events.md

   dataType: 'JSON',
 });
 ```

-The JavaScript method `.then()` tells the browser what to do with the data returned from the promise.
+The jQuery method `.then()` tells the browser what to do with the data returned from the promise.

 ```js
 const pokemonApp = {};